mxenabled/openapi/tmp/PHASES_OVERVIEW.md

 - ✅ All schemas present and complete
 - ✅ All parameters present and referenced
 - ✅ All paths synchronized
-- ⚠️ Tags need synchronization (most use generic `mx_platform` tag)
-- ⚠️ 9 extra schemas need removal (breaking)
-- ⚠️ 3 type mismatches need fixing
+- ✅ Tags synchronized with v20111101.yaml
+- ✅ Deprecated schemas removed (9 removed)
+- ✅ Type mismatches fixed (3 fixed)
-- ⚠️ External references need internalization
+- ✅ External references internalized (93 conversions)
+- ✅ Specification is completely self-contained
+- ⏳ Ready for final validation

-**Preview Server:** http://127.0.0.1:8080 (operational with temporary schemas/ directory)
+**Preview Server:** http://127.0.0.1:8080 (operational, no external dependencies)

 ---